The Elder Scrolls: Setting

 The Elder Scrolls themselves play a very limited role in the storyline of the series, usually only as a framing plot device (i.e. "[the events in this game] were foretold in the Elder Scrolls...").
 The Elder Scrolls are rarely referenced in the games.
 The Elder Scrolls IV: Oblivion marks the first appearance of the Scrolls in the final quest of the Thieves Guild quest-line.
 The Scroll appears as an incomprehensible chart containing luminous glyphs.
-Oblivion further introduces monks who dedicate their lives to the study the scrolls.
+Oblivion further introduces monks who dedicate their lives to the study of the scrolls.
 In The Elder Scrolls V: Skyrim, the Scrolls are integrated into the series' creation myth and are portrayed as potentially causing insanity when deciphered.
 The Scrolls are used in the main quest to travel back in time and learn how to defeat the antagonist, an immortal dragon.
 Skyrim's Dawnguard expansion adds a quest to acquire the Scrolls to either assist or stop a vampire from blotting out the sun.

 Future

 At E3 2016, Bethesda Game Studios director Todd Howard reported that the studio was already working on a sixth installment in The Elder Scrolls franchise, although it would still be "a very long way off" and at E3 2017, Bethesda Softworks vice president of public relations stated that no new title was in active development, and that they have "at least two major titles" to complete before this would change.
+In an interview in June 2023, Todd Howard stated that The Elder Scrolls VI will come after Starfield, and it may be the last Elder Scrolls he makes.

-At E3 2018, Howard revealed a short teaser trailer for The Elder Scrolls VI and announced that it would be released following Starfield.
+At E3 2018, Howard presented a short teaser trailer for The Elder Scrolls VI and announced that it would be released following Starfield.